gdaverdin/bioinfo/Lab-8-:-Data-munging-and-visualization.md

 ![](http://i.imgur.com/dfTkN2V.png)

 Now let's make a heatmap.
 It helps to define your own color palette instead of using defaults, though.

+heatmap.2 requires that we convert our data frame into a matrix.
+This luckily is easy.

+    dat <- as.matrix(dat)

     my_palette <- colorRampPalette(c("green","black","red"))(n = 1000)
     heatmap.2(dat, dendrogram="both", trace="none", scale="row", density.info="none", col=my_palette)